egonelbre/egonelbre.com/content/blog/2017-05-04 composed-serialization.md

 Defining how to marshal our structures.

-This looks quite nice already… but we still need to implement the `soap` package.
+This looks quite nice already ... but we still need to implement the `soap` package.

 ```
 package soap